TheRealKaup/KTech/documentation/faq.md

 ## Is KTech Stable?

 KTech is reasonably uncomplicated and is written under pretty rigid code conventions (see [style.md](style.md)).
 Despite so, I frequently encounter bugs.
 This is very much not to be unexpected, as KTech has seen much more coding done on it than actual usage.
 Parallel to the last time I've worked on my game _netset_, I've composed what would seem a worryingly long list of overlooked parts (see [issue #58](https://github.com/TheRealKaup/KTech/issues/58)).
 Solving most of them was as easy as finding them.
-The asnwer to the question: no. But, what I'm propounding is that evidently, KTech is not fundamentally faulty, and rather it needs more testing and feedback.
+The answer to the question: no. But, what I'm propounding is that evidently, KTech is not fundamentally faulty, and rather it needs more testing and feedback.

 ## Why are `Collider`'s and `Texture`'s constructors normal functions?